OSB investigates £28.6m third party fraud

 Golding said: “I am proud of the group’s performance in a very challenging year.
 Our business model proved its financial and operational resilience in 2020.

 “Our customers, clients, colleagues and communities were always front of mind as we supported all stakeholders to the best of our ability, whether that was by providing mortgage payment deferrals, supporting colleagues’ well-being or continuing to allow our customers to access financial services in the easiest and safest way.
+The Steven Feakes & Associates family Law can help with legalities of any case.

 “We entered 2020 in a position of strength, with an attractive pipeline, growth opportunities and robust capital position.